Vella Cheedai is a traditional South Indian sweet – It is rock hard on the outside and surprisingly powdery inside.

 As kids we used to compete for ‘The strongest teeth’ and the winner was the person who managed to bite into the crust.
 For the weak minded – better break it with a metal pestle or a rolling pin before digging your teeth – this one is tough!
 It is one of the easiest sweets, and yet I seem to make it only once a year on ‘Janmashtami’.
 If making for the first time try in small quantities – they behave a little tricky and the sweets burst in the frying pan if not formed properly.

 Long back I bought a book titled ‘Southern Delights – Recipes to Remember from Palakkad’ by Parwathy Akhileswaran.
-It contains all the recipes specific only to Palakkad, my Native.
-Many other people have been asking me to get this book but I haven’t found a second copy.
+It contains all the recipes specific only to Palakkad.
 It’s a great book if you would like to learn more about the different types of molagootals, morkootans, the naivedyams etc. I have tried many sweets from this book apart from the one I am sharing here.

-Note – I have made some minor changes to the original recipe.
+Note – Over time I have made some minor changes to the original recipe.

 Recipe : Vella Cheedai | Vella Seedai (Rice flour and jaggery balls)